Legal Protections in Childcare, Camps, and Recreational Programs

-Daycare centers, camps, and other recreational programs covered by the ADA and/or Section 504 cannot refuse to admit a child because he/she has diabetes, and may be required to provide services, called accommodations, to a child with diabetes to enable the child to participate in the program.
+Childcare centers, camps, and other recreational programs covered by the Americans with Disabilities Act and/or Section 504 cannot refuse to admit a child because they have diabetes and may be required to provide services, called accommodations, to a child with diabetes to enable the child to participate in the program.

-The U.S. Department of Justice that require them to enroll children with diabetes.
-The agreements also required KinderCare and La Petite to train staff to administer blood glucose tests, recognize hypoglycemia and hyperglycemia, and respond to emergencies.
+The U.S. Department of Justice has entered into several settlement agreements that require childcare centers to enroll children with diabetes, administer blood glucose (blood sugar) tests and insulin, recognize hypoglycemia (low blood glucose) and hyperglycemia (high blood glucose), and respond to emergencies.
 The Department of Justice has also entered into agreements with various camps regarding the rights of children with diabetes.
-Both ADA and Section 504 require programs to provide disability-related accommodations if they are necessary and reasonable.
+Read more about these settlement agreements.
+Both the Americans with Disabilities Act and Section 504 require programs to provide disability-related accommodations if they are necessary and reasonable.

 It depends.
-Under the ADA and Section 504, entities may refuse to provide certain services if, in light of the total resources and budget of the organization, the cost or difficulty of providing the accommodation would be an undue burden or if it would fundamentally alter the nature of the service.
+Under the Americans with Disabilities Act and Section 504, entities may refuse to provide certain services if, in light of the total resources and budget of the organization, the cost or difficulty of providing the accommodation would be an undue burden or if it would fundamentally alter the nature of the service.
 If an organization does not have a nurse on staff and it can show that the cost of hiring a nurse would be an undue burden, the reasonableness of providing insulin and glucagon injections will depend upon whether state law allows trained, unlicensed staff to administer medications such as insulin and/or glucagon.

-Generally, where organizations provide first aid and medication to other children in their care (epi-pens, asthma inhalers, oral medication) and state law allows trained, unlicensed staff to administer insulin and/or glucagon, it will be difficult for the organization to show that providing these services is a fundamental alteration or an undue burden.
+Generally, where organizations provide first aid and medication to other children in their care (EpiPens, asthma inhalers, oral medication) and state law allows trained, unlicensed staff to administer insulin and/or glucagon, it will be difficult for the organization to show that providing these services is a fundamental alteration or an undue burden.

-This page provides information about states that have passed laws regarding diabetes care in daycare and other programs, or have laws that allow lay people to administer injectable medications, such as insulin or glucagon.
+This page provides information about states that have passed laws regarding diabetes care in childcare and other programs, or have laws that allow lay people to administer injectable medications, such as insulin or glucagon.